jacksullivan2/data_scraping_and_databases/README.md

-In this repository I intended to practise scraping data from websites and storing data in Databases using MySQL Database server.
+In this repository I intended to practise scraping data from websites and storing this into Databases (MySQL).